ymnavfka/GeographicCoordinates/README.md

 # GeographicCoordinates
-A class for working with points on the Earth's surface (latitude and longitude).
+A class on C++ for working with points on the Earth's surface (latitude and longitude).

 This class has the following methods: